-One Right sticks out more than most when we consider the possible controversy of an Amendment.
-This, of course, is Amendment II; the Right to protect ourselves.
-There seems to be some confusion about the limits of this Amendment and perhaps how it applies.
-This article should help to alleviate any such controversy and explain what should be the end of the debate as a whole.
+One right sticks out more than most when considering an Amendment’s possible controversy.
+This, of course, is Amendment II, the right to protect ourselves.
+There seems to be some confusion about the limits of this amendment and perhaps how it applies.
+This article should help alleviate any such controversy and explain what should be the end of the debate as a whole.
 This article will also clear up some of the stigmas attached to the controversy and demonstrate the ignorance of so many.

-In order to address this the right way, we must establish a common understanding of the words being used.
-It seems only responsible to use definitions in regard to this Amendment since so many seem entirely confused about the purpose, restrictions, and scope of this amendment.
+To address this correctly, we must establish a common understanding of the words used.
+It seems only responsible to use definitions regarding this amendment since so many seem confused about its purpose, restrictions, and scope.

 To begin with, we must look at the words “bear” and “infringed.”
 “Bear” is not meant to represent mammals of the family Ursidae.
 Instead, it means “(of a person) carry” (Bear, n.d.).
 “Infringed,” by definition, means “violated.”
 (Infringed, n.d.).
-So for those seeking restrictions in the 2nd Amendment, the restriction was already written in as arms that someone can carry on their person, and this shall not be violated.
+So for those seeking restrictions in the 2nd amendment, the restriction was already written in as arms that someone can carry on their person, which shall not be violated.

-By definition, a militia is a citizen army; a military organization formed by local citizens to serve in times of emergencies, (militia, n.d.) who are not a part of any regular armed forces to include the Army, the Air force, the Marines, the Navy, the Coast Guard or National Guard (Beard, 1909).
+By definition, a militia is a citizen army; a military organization formed by local citizens to serve in times of emergencies (militia, n.d.) who are not a part of any regular armed forces, including the Army, the Air force, the Marines, the Navy, the Coast Guard or National Guard (Beard, 1909).

 Additionally, and again by definition, a militia is not government-sponsored.
 This means that arms, uniforms, training, equipment, etc., are not provided by either the state or the federal government.
 Instead, they are provided solely by the citizen seeking participation in the militia.

-You must have citizens in order to have a militia.
-Citizens must have arms, equipment, etc., to participate in the militia since they are not provided by the state or the federal government.
+You must have citizens to have a militia.
+Citizens must have arms, equipment, etc., to participate in the militia since the state or the federal government does not provide them.
 If governments do not provide such arms and equipment, then who might provide these?
 Beginning to see the point?

 The Second Amendment is not entirely about firearms, though.
 This is the part that most people get confused about.
 The Second Amendment enumerates the right of the people to form a citizen army to protect the Free State.

-The reason it was enumerated this way was that the British did not allow the colonists the right to self-protection and raised their tyrannical armies against the colonists.
-As mentioned earlier, as you read through the Declaration of Independence, one can clearly see the several times the founders addressed military forces set against the colonist by their own King.
-Oddly enough, our government today highly frowns upon the practice of citizen armies, or carrying weapons, and appears to be placing military forces against the people.
+It was enumerated this way because the British did not allow the colonists the right to self-protection and raised their tyrannical armies against the colonists.
+As mentioned earlier, as you read through the Declaration of Independence, one can clearly see the several times the founders addressed military forces set against the colonist by their King.
+Oddly enough, our government today highly frowns upon the practice of citizen armies or carrying weapons and appears to be placing military forces against the people.

-To simplify, and keeping in mind that militia members are expected to bring their own arms, it is easy to see that if the citizen army was supplied by the state or the federal government, then they would (by definition) not be a citizen army at all.
+To simplify, and keeping in mind that militia members are expected to bring their own arms, it is easy to see that if the state or the federal government supplied the citizen army, then they would (by definition) not be a citizen army at all.
 Instead, they would be a local state-sponsored military force such as the National Guard.
 Just to keep the debate honest, the National Guard falls under the Department of Defense.

 The reiteration of this point is extremely necessary to understand the following point.
-Any army needs to have access to weapons of war in order to be even remotely effective.
-Therefore, in order to have a properly functioning or well-practiced militia, citizens would not only have to have the right to keep and carry arms, but they would also need the ability to acquire military-grade weapons capable of being carried on their person that was effective at accomplishing their mission of securing a free state against all enemies, both foreign and domestic.
+Any army needs access to weapons of war to be even remotely effective.
+Therefore, to have a properly functioning or well-practiced militia, citizens would not only have to have the right to keep and carry arms, but they would also need the ability to acquire military-grade weapons capable of being carried on their person that was effective at accomplishing their mission of securing a free state against all enemies, both foreign and domestic.

-The Constitution does not state that certain people were not allowed to keep or carry arms.
+The Constitution does not state that certain people were prohibited from keeping or carrying arms.
 In fact, it states quite the opposite.
 It says that the right to keep and carry arms shall not be violated.
-It does not talk about the style, size, amount, or capability of the firearm; it says what the person can carry.
-It does not talk about age, criminal history, or reasons for owning; it says your Right will not be violated.
+It does not talk about the firearm’s style, size, amount, or capability; it says what the person can carry.
+It does not discuss age, criminal history, or reasons for owning; it says your right will not be violated.

 Please, understand this last point.
-It is THIS Amendment that solidifies your power within the Republic.
-In order to remain free, you have to be able to counter oppressive forces, be they domestic or foreign.
+It is THIS amendment that solidifies your power within the Republic.
+To remain free, you must be able to counter oppressive forces, be they domestic or foreign.
 So let me offer you a modern translation of the Second Amendment.

 Because a practiced citizen army is necessary to the security of your Republic, your right to keep and carry firearms shall not be violated.

 It says what it says, and it means what it means because our founders wanted it to be that way.
-To insinuate anything else is not only asinine, but it is also a great insult.
+To insinuate anything else is not only asinine but also a great insult.
 The recurrent theme throughout the documents is a great distrust of the authority which oppresses.
-Is it odd now that when that distrust comes up again, it is somehow a bad thing, rather than heroic or patriotic?
-Should this not be some kind of warning sign or red flag for the rest of us?
+Is it odd now that when that distrust comes up again, it is somehow a bad thing rather than heroic or patriotic?
+Should this not be a warning sign or red flag for the rest of us?

-There are some (usually lawyers) who try to contort the meaning of the Second Amendment.
-The strongest debate against what I have laid out for you here is President Jackson’s declarations during the Nullification Crisis.
+Some (usually lawyers) try to contort the meaning of the Second Amendment.
+President Jackson’s declarations during the Nullification Crisis are the strongest debate against what I have laid out for you here.
 The second is Lincoln’s warning to the South in 1861.
 However, these are probably invalid for several reasons.
-To begin with, just because a President says something, does not mean it is the reality.
+To begin with, just because a President says something does not mean it is the reality.
 (Please Note Obama’s Promises on ACA) Second, these statements were made LONG after the Constitution was already in place and agreed upon.
 Third, both of the Presidents listed are guilty of Unconstitutional acts and attempting to justify doing so for the sake of bigger government.
-This is a great segue into my final point.
+This is an excellent segue into my final point.

 The Second Amendment was not a mistake.
 It is an integral part of our Bill of Rights, and we must reflect upon the idea “that a bill of rights is what the people are entitled to against every government on earth, general or particular, and what no just government should refuse, or rest on inference” (Jefferson, 1787).

 Understanding the validity of that statement, can anyone explain how the right meant to restrict government; (a right that cannot be licensed, altered, adjusted, or taken away) is being licensed, altered, adjusted, and taken away by the very government it was meant to restrict and protect us from?
-The answer is simple: we have given them permission via our inaction and/or ignorance.
+The answer is simple: we have permitted them via our inaction or ignorance.